xtradesoft/nexxchange-teetime-widget/README.md

 * **issuer**

-	This is to define for which `golfclub` the tee times should be displayed.
+	Used to specify the golf club for which to display tee times.
+	The value should be set to the golf clubs issuer ID (see [How to find the issuer ID?](#how-to-find-the-correct-issuer-id))

 * **showBookingButton**